45 Rocket Engines

 When the exhaust pressure at the exit of the nozzle matches the ambient pressure of the surrounding environment, it is known as ideal or optimum expansion, as shown in the figure below.
 In this ideal state, there is a zero pressure gradient, and all the exhaust gases are directed away from the engine, resulting in maximum thrust generation because nearly all of the momentum of the exhaust gas is converted into thrust.
 This operating condition gives rocket engines their highest possible performance in terms of thrust and efficiency.
 However, achieving optimal expansion requires careful design and optimization of the nozzle’s shape, i.e., the shape of the bell.

-Over-expansion means that the external (atmospheric) pressure, , is higher than the exit pressure, .
+.
 When an over-expanded flow passes through the nozzle, the higher external pressure at the exit produces a positive (or adverse) pressure gradient that slows the jet flow, and the jet flux subsequently converges as it exits the nozzle.
-The pressure difference may be high enough even to cause the flow to separate from the nozzle’s walls.
+The pressure difference may be high enough to cause the flow to separate from the nozzle’s walls.
 Over-expansion of the gas flow reduces the thrust and efficiency of the engine.
 The solution, in this case, is to use a shorter bell.

 The opposite situation, where the atmospheric pressure is lower than the exit pressure and gives an adverse pressure gradient, is called an under-expanded flow.
-In this case, the flow continues to develop and expand outward after it exits the nozzle, and so this process also does not contribute to thrust production.
+In this case, the flow continues to develop and expand outward after it exits the nozzle, so this process also does not contribute to thrust production.
 The solution, in this case for thrust recovery, is a larger and longer bell.
 When designing rocket engines for launch vehicles that must fly in the atmosphere, the nozzle may be designed for a slight over-expansion at sea level, i.e., recognizing that the exhaust pressure at the exit of the nozzle will likely be lower than the ambient pressure of the surrounding air.
-This design approach can better optimize the rocket engine’s performance during more of the launch profile, allowing the engine to balance, on average, its overall thrust and efficiency throughout the atmosphere.
+This design approach can better optimize the rocket engine’s performance during more of the launch profile, allowing the engine to maximize, on average, its overall thrust and efficiency throughout the atmosphere.

 “Over-Expanded” Versus “Under-Expanded”?